SI 2022 Dynamic Equilibrium Models

 3:30 pm

-Eva F. Janssens, University of Amsterdam
+Eva F. Janssens, University of Michigan

-Sean P. McCrary, University of Pennsylvania
+Sean P. McCrary, The Ohio State University

 Finite-State Markov-Chain Approximations: A Hidden Markov Approach